HMS Barham (04): Armament and fire-control

 The Queen Elizabeth class was equipped with eight breech-loading (BL) 15 in Mk I guns in four twin-gun turrets, in two superfiring pairs fore and aft of the superstructure, designated 'A', 'B', 'X', and 'Y' from front to rear.
 Twelve of the fourteen BL 6 in Mk XII guns were mounted in casemates along the broadside of the vessel amidships; the remaining pair were mounted on the forecastle deck near the aft funnel and were protected by gun shields.
-The anti-aircraft (AA) armament were composed of two quick-firing (QF) 3 in 20 cwt Mk I guns.
+The anti-aircraft (AA) armament was composed of two quick-firing (QF) 3 in 20 cwt Mk I guns.
 The ships were fitted with four submerged 21-inch (533 mm) torpedo tubes, two on each broadside.

 Barham was completed with two fire-control directors fitted with 15 ft rangefinders.
 One was mounted above the conning tower, protected by an armoured hood, and the other was in the spotting top above the tripod mast.
 Each turret was also fitted with a 15-foot rangefinder.
 The main armament could be controlled by 'B' turret as well.
 The secondary armament was primarily controlled by directors mounted on each side of the compass platform on the foremast once they were fitted in July 1917.